-The Kaga Electronics Group continues to tackle goal to corporate activities based on the philosophy that "people are a finite asset; companies are perpetual entities."
-Pursuing aggressive M&A activities and developing new products and services that resolve social issues are some of the initiatives we are undertaking committed to pushing the envelope as a Group as we head toward a century in business.
+The Kaga Electronics Group continues to tackle new challenges with a view that there is no end goal to corporate activities based on the philosophy that "people are a finite asset; companies are perpetual entities."
+Pursuing aggressive M&A activities and developing new products and services that resolve social issues are some of the initiatives we are undertaking to drive sustainable growth.
+We will remain committed to pushing the envelope as a Group as we head toward a century in business.